Does Divorce Shatter the Image of Christ and the Church as John Piper Suggests?

 Piper focuses on condemnation, berating your friends who are in marital crisis.
 But I would suggest that in reality, Christians are called – like the Good Samaritan — to minister to the injured person with compassion, mercy, and love.
 They should attend to the real wounds.

 A friend’s relationship with the divorcing couple matters.
-If the couple really counts the friend as a confidante, hounding them and lecturing them is out of line.
+If the couple counts the friend as a confidante, then hounding and lecturing them is out of line.
 Struggling individuals will come to their intimate friends and tell the story.
 And those friends show wisdom by listening to the story without interrupting, and by expressing sadness over the pain caused by bad behavior.
 We are called to rejoice with those who rejoice and weep with those who weep.

 So, if you are going through a life-saving divorce, and someone criticizes you, tracks you down and pressures you to stay, you are not required to listen or obey.
 If you care about your friendship with them, you can listen politely and tell them you will consider their viewpoint.
 But in the end, it’s not their life, their safety, or their sanity.
 Basically, it’s none of their business.
 This divorce is hurting you more than it hurts them.
 They have no skin in the game.
 God doesn’t hold them responsible for your decisions.